 By June and July, the winter season has a firm grasp on Tasmania, so it is time to start thinking of warm locales.
 Yellow Dog Flyfishing Adventures offers some unique trips to the top end of Australia and June and July offer some great fishing options.

 Tasmania is a long journey for many US-based anglers.
-But it is rugged and untextured feel combined with a variety of trout fishing options, a fly fishing trip to Tasmania is worthy of consideration.
+But with its rugged and untextured feel combined with a variety of trout fishing options, a fly fishing trip to Tasmania is worthy of consideration.